Flex Loans: Benefits and Drawbacks

 Will a flex loan hurt my credit?

-Applying for a flex loan typically won’t affect your credit because not all lenders check your credit score.
-However, if you have late or missed payments, lenders may report your borrowing activity to credit bureaus, which could negatively affect your credit.
+Applying for a flex loan typically won’t affect your credit because lenders typically don’t do a credit check when you apply for the loan.
+However, lenders may report your borrowing activity to the major consumer credit bureaus.
+As a result, any late or missed payments could negatively affect your credit.

 Photo credit: iStock/PeopleImages